IT Modernization of your legacy systems and current architecture – TechTrends Weekly Round-Up 4

 Welcome back to our new digitalML blog series, TechTrends, where we’ll be rounding up industry news from across sectors.
 This week, we’re focusing on the IT architecture and infrastructure of enterprises, and how this new wave of technology is leading towards a transformation of these legacy systems.

-Last week in TechTrends Week 3, we looked at different tech executives throughout various industries and their take on how to compete in today’s technology saturated world.
-Transforming silos and legacy systems isn’t solely contained to one industry; rather it’s a trend we’re seeing develop globally.
+Last week in TechTrends Week 3, we looked at a few different tech executives throughout various industries and their take on how to compete in today’s technology saturated world.
+Transforming silos and legacy systems isn’t solely contained to one industry; rather it’s a trend we’re seeing develop everywhere.
 These executives discussed what you need to take advantage of to digitally transform, but the key finding was that enterprise architects are the catalyst to business transformation.
-However, to be successful at digital transformation and IT modernization, we need to look at the systems that are currently in place and what it takes to innovate without creating technical debt.
+But to digitally transform and have IT modernization occur properly, we need to look at the systems that are currently in place and what it takes to innovate without creating technical debt.
 There are various trends and best practices out there, but some of the key findings have been around a Microservices platform, API integration, and data management.

-So, let’s take a step back and look at the actual architecture that is backing the business initiatives companies are trying to implement, and why it’s important to focus on the IT architecture and infrastructure as you move into a modern approach to your legacy systems:
+So let’s take a step back and look at the actual architecture that is backing these business initiatives companies are trying to implement, and why it’s important to focus on the IT architecture and infrastructure as you move into a modern approach to your legacy systems:

 DataStax Announces Results of New Survey: IT Architecture Modernization Trends of 2019